evgdim/clean-code/presentation/index.md

 }
 ```

+* The code is easy to reason about
+* The Functional Core is easy to test
+* It's easier to make IO side effects parallel and improve performance

 # Error Handling

 ## Don't ignore exceptions!
 In the rear cases when this is needed - add a comment.